DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 	* **Required**

 * `$params->objects`
-	* Desctription: Objects to merge.
+	* Desctription: Objects or arrays to merge.
 	* Valid values: `array`
 	* **Required**

 * `$params->objects[0]`
-	* Desctription: The object to extend.
+	* Desctription: The object or array to extend.
 It will receive the new properties.
 	* Valid values:
 		* `object`
+		* `array`
 		* `NULL` — pass `NULL` to create the new StdClass.
 	* **Required**

 * `$params->objects[i]`
-	* Desctription: An object containing additional properties to merge in.
+	* Desctription: An object or array containing additional properties to merge in.
-	* Valid values: `object`
+	* Valid values:
+		* `object`
+		* `array`
 	* **Required**

 * `$params->deep`